open-contracting/kingfisher-process/docs/cli/new-transform-upgrade-1-0-to-1-1.rst

 Note this does not actually do the work of the transform - it simply marks that you want the work to be done, and creates the destination collection ready for the finished work to be put into.

 Pass the ID of the source collection.
-Use :doc:`cli-list-collections` to look up the ID you want.
+Use :doc:`cli/list-collections` to look up the ID you want.

 It will create a new destination collection to hold the upgraded data and return the ID of this to you.